-It is probably one of my favourite thing about these energy balls: they are made in one bowl only – and not the one from your food processor.
+It is probably one of my favourite thing about these gluten free energy balls: they are made in one bowl only – and not the one from your food processor.
 Quicker cleaning time is always a win in my books!

 No Food Processor, No Soaking Time and ready in 15 minutes.
 So good!